Utica College ABSN Program FAQs

 You will spend approximately three to four days per week at these sites.

-No, ABSN students are required to come to our Syracuse-based program site on a regularly scheduled basis—making it important to live within driving distance of our location.
+ABSN students are required to come to our Syracuse-based program site on a regularly scheduled basis—making it important to live at least within driving distance of our location.
+Relocation services are available, including 16-month apartment leases, for students who might need to move here.

 Contact us with additional questions about our ABSN program in New York.